tangle-network/zero-knowledge-gadgets/README.md

 <h1 id="smart"> Test </h1>

-- You can run all the `arkworks-setups` test by running the command `cargo test --features r1cs,plonk --release`
+- You can run all the `arkworks/../../../../../../../arkworks/native-gadgets/Cargo.tomlsetups` test by running the command `cargo test --features r1cs,plonk --release`

 - You can run a specific test by specifying the name of the test to run with the command